-These weights, together with the MTPLM, can be found on the statutory plate affixed to the forward edge side sliding door.
+These weights, together with the MTPLM, can be found on the statutory plate affixed to the passenger door B pillar.

 A WARNING: Turn off all gas appliances while the vehicle is in motion.
 If a en-route heating system is fitted isolate all appliances except the heater.